learnlatex/learnlatex.github.io/en/help.md

 in the frame within the page.
 It may be specified at the same time as `xelatex` or `lualatex` as well as the default `pdflatex` processing.

-To enable this output, add one of the the comments:
+To enable this output, add a comment of the form:

 ```